Today’s post is an updated repost from April, 2014.

 This is the fun part for me — but it can be somewhat overwhelming for anyone who doesn’t necessarily love organizing or anyone who has perfectionist tendencies.

+I personally organized my closet by how I decide what to wear.
 For example, I never wake up and think “hmmm… I’d like to wear blue or red today”.
 Instead, I think “it’s chilly today, I’d like to wear long sleeves or a sweater”.

 So I do NOT color-code my closet, but rather organize it by type — sweaters together, long sleeves together, pants together, skirts together, tank tops together, etc. That works for me — but there might be a better option for you.